-Return of Title IV Funds Policy
+Withdrawals & Return of Title IV Federal Financial Aid

-All students receiving financial aid and withdrawing from the College should contact the Financial Aid Office prior to withdrawing to determine the impact on their financial aid.
-Federal regulations require a Return of Title IV Funds calculation for students who receive federal financial aid and withdraw completely at or before the 60% period in the semester.
+All students receiving financial aid and withdrawing (officially or unofficially) from the College should contact the Financial Aid Office prior to withdrawing to determine the impact on their financial aid.
+Federal regulations require a Return of Title IV Funds calculation for students who receive federal financial aid and withdraw at or before the 60% period of the semester.
 The withdrawal calculation will be performed based on the number of semester days completed.
-Students who complete more than 60% of the term will receive 100% of their federal financial aid.
+As an example, if a student completes 25% of the semester, the student has earned 25% of the assistance he/she was originally scheduled to receive.
+This means that 75% of the scheduled award remains unearned and must be returned to the Federal Government.
+Once a student completes more than 60% of the semester, all (100%) of their assistance has been earned and the Return of Title IV Funds calculation is not required.

 The consequences of withdrawing may result in a student having to return a portion of his/her unearned federal financial aid and owing tuition, fees or other related charges to the College.
-The order of return is Unsubsidized Federal Direct Stafford Loans, Subsidized Federal Direct Stafford Loans, Federal Direct PLUS loans received on behalf of the student, Federal Pell Grants, and FSEOG.
+When excess funds are to be returned, the Federal Government mandates the following order for crediting the returned funds: Unsubsidized Federal Direct Stafford Loans, Subsidized Federal Direct Stafford Loans, Federal Direct PLUS loans received on behalf of the student, Federal Pell Grants and Federal SEOG.